 Italian Mannerist Painter, 1503-1572

 Agnolo di Cosimo (November 17, 1503 ?C November 23,1572), usually known as Il Bronzino, or Agnolo Bronzino (mistaken attempts also have been made in the past to assert his name was Agnolo Tori and even Angelo (Agnolo) Allori), was an Italian Mannerist painter from Florence.
 The origin of his nickname, Bronzino is unknown, but could derive from his dark complexion, or from that he gave many of his portrait subjects.
 It has been claimed by some that he had dark skin as a symptom of Addison disease, a condition which affects the adrenal glands and often causes excessive pigmentation of the skin.
-Related Paintings of Agnolo Bronzino :. | An Allegory (mk08) | Allegory of Happiness | Portrait of a Young Man | Portrait of a Little Gril with a Book |
+Related Paintings of Agnolo Bronzino :. | Eleonora of Toledo and her Son Giovanni (mk08) | Allegory of Happiness | The Panciatichi Holy Family | Portrait of Francesco I as a Young Man | Portrait of a Little Gril with a Book |

 (1806-1878) was an artist who was born in 1806 in Yeovil, Somerset, England.
 At the age of 14, he moved to Baltimore, Maryland with his family, where he made his living painting miniature portraits on ivory.
 He lived in Cuba from 1835 to 1845 and visited Hawaii from January, 1850 to June, 1852.
 After working in Australia, he returned to England in 1855.
 Sawkins died in 1878 in Turnham Green (near London), England.

 The Honolulu Academy of Arts, Mission House Museum (Honolulu, Hawaii) and the National Library of Australia (Canberra) are among the public collections holding works by James Gay Sawkins.